mohamadi7613/mycheat/tools/ansible.md

 ### Ansible facts

++ Ansible facts are system information gathered by Ansible from remote hosts

 ```yaml
 hosts: all
 gather_facts: no                           # By default, Ansible gathers facts at the beginning of a playbook run